Rookout/docs/docs/rooks-setup.md

 ***Note:*** We recommend avoiding production deployment for Windows based apps.

+#### Source Mapping

+If you are trying to debug a file that has one path in your development environment and another path in your debugging environment, try the following:

+    Say the file (or a subtree of your code) in your development environment is at <source_prefix_path>\file.name
+    And the the same file (or a subset of your code) in your debugging environment is at <target_prefix_path>\file.name

+    1. Add a file named ".rookout" at the root of your source code.
+    2. For each file or path where <source_prefix> is different from <target_prefix>, add a line to ".rookout" in the following format:
+    <source_prefix> <target_prefix>
+    If your path has spaces, be sure to use parenthesis:
+    "<source_prefix>" "<target_prefix>"

 #### Source Commit Detection

 The Python Rook supports detecting the existing source code commit in the following methods, in descending order of priority: